 When not with her husband and two kids, she runs, dances and listens to music.

-A former journalist and communicator at SAS since 1994, Beverly now spends her days managing the SAS Analytics U, Customer Intelligence and Certification communities.
+A former journalist and communicator at SAS since 1994, Beverly now spends her days managing the SAS Analytics U, Customer Intelligence and other boards.
 A SAS programming class a few years ago opened her eyes to the power of SAS and piqued her interest in becoming one of you.
-She’s out to prove that a right-brained person like her can be a competent programmer.
+She’s out to prove that a word nerd like her can be a competent programmer.

 “I love the ‘human switchboard’ aspect of my new role,” she says.
 “To me, there’s nothing more rewarding that being a vital link in someone’s effort to achieve a goal.
 I can feel the endorphins kick in when a connection is made.
-It’s fun to think up ways to increase participation in here.
-Along the way, I’m using SAS University Edition as a foundation to learn more SAS.”
+It’s fun to think up ways to increase participation in here."

 While at SAS, Beverly enjoyed varied public relations roles, including managing corporate PR and assisting SAS executives with media interviews and speaking engagements.
 She was previously a reporter at newspapers in North Carolina, including the state’s largest dailies, The News & Observer and The Charlotte Observer.